BSC-ES/providentia/docs/source/Tips-and-tricks-for-developers.md

 pip install -r requirements.txt
 ```

-Here we create an environment called `providentia-env` with the Python version 3.11.5, and we install the latest version of Cartopy (with conda, with pip it gives problems), and the Python packages from `requirements.txt` using pip.
+Here we create an environment called `providentia-env_v3.00` with the Python version 3.11.5, and we install the latest version of Cartopy (with conda, with pip it gives problems), and the Python packages from `requirements.txt` using pip.

 pip install memray